FAC8/fac9-gitbook/week6/hapi-auth-cookie.md

 ###### OK so what's a scheme?

+It's the type, i.e. the *manner*, of authentication.
+Hapi-auth-cookie creates a scheme called 'cookie', which we reference when creating our strategy (the second argument of `strategy`).
+You have also seen a scheme called 'basic', which provides a different kind of authentication.

+Here we configure our scheme with `options` and give our *strategy* (configured scheme) the name 'base'.
+We could use any name for our strategy, but we will need to use the name we choose to refer to it later.

+###### Why distinguish between scheme and strategy?

-It's a type of authentication that you define.
-You might use different schemes to authenticate administrators and users, for example.
-In this case we are creating a scheme called 'base' - we do not need multiple schemes.
-We could use any name for our scheme, but we will need to use the name we choose to refer to our scheme later.
+We might want to use more than one strategy of the same scheme.
+For example, if we have two different classes of users (ordinary users and administrators) defining two strategies allows to set different permissions on routes more easily.
+In this case we are creating one strategy called 'base' - we do not need any more.
+If you want more than one strategy, you will need to make use of the `requestDecoratorName` option of hapi-cookie-auth.

 ## Login a user

 Logging someone in is called creating a session.
-We will create a session by creating a cookie.
-That's why the second argument to `strategy` is `'cookie'`.
+We will create a session by creating a cookie using the `set` method of the `cookieAuth` object which (by default) the plugin adds to the request object.

 ```javascript
 server.route({